janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/91ef65c4-37de-42b4-85be-85187a4db78c)

 After a few minutes, the DAG will appear in the Airflow UI.
 For testing purposes, the DAG is initially scheduled to run every 10 minutes.
 However, you have the flexibility to modify the schedule according to your specific requirements.
-You can either wait for the scheduled run to occur automatically or manually trigger the DAG if you prefer.
+Wait for the scheduled run to occur automatically or manually trigger the DAG.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/52cfa6e7-e577-412c-963c-2861dc2eb4cf)